If you're on the hunt for one of the best telescopes, then we've got you covered right here.

 For most people, we'd say the best telescope out there is the Skywatcher Explorer 130M.

-This comes thanks to it being a capable all-rounder thanks to a long lens with a 900mm focal length and aperture of f/6.92, allowing you to view both planets and deep space in great clarity.
+This is thanks to the fact it's a capable all-rounder, as it has a long lens with a 900mm focal length and aperture of f/6.92, allowing you to view both planets and deep space in great clarity.

 Read More: How to clean telescope eyepieces

-There's also plenty of adjustability with the Skywatcher Explorer 130M thanks to its clever multi-speed handset that can allow it to pan around and tack planets according to their RA and DEC coordinates, which is rather cool indeed, that comes courtesy of being an equatorially mounted telescope.
+There's also plenty of adjustability with the Skywatcher Explorer 130M thanks to its clever multi-speed handset that can allow it to pan around and track planets according to their RA and DEC coordinates, which is rather cool indeed.
+This comes courtesy of it being an equatorially mounted telescope.

 Best Telescope For Enthusiasts - Celestron Powerseeker 127EQ